Supported versions of Django and Python

 To enable Django support, follow these steps:

-- Open Settings/Preferences dialog, and click the Django page.
+Open the project Settings/Preferences dialog (Ctrl+Alt+S) and navigate to the page.